South Sudan conflict drives idea of oil wealth monitoring

 But Western diplomats say pressure for a deal on oil monitoring needs to come from the region, led by heavyweight neighbours such as Kenya and Ethiopia.

 China, with its oil interests, would need to support the move, though diplomats said it had worked with the West during the crisis.
-Alongside China, other oil investors are India’s ONGC Videsh [ONGCVD.UL] and Malaysia’s Petronas [PETRA.UL].
+Alongside China, other oil investors are India’s ONGC Videsh and Malaysia’s Petronas.